-If you already have credit card debt, I recommend you tighten up your expense policy and tip #3 to determine your spending habit.
-Stop using the card and figure out ways to generate additional cash to pay off the bill each month.
+If you already have credit card debt, I recommend you tighten up your expense policy and using tip #3 to determine your spending habit.
+Stop using the credit card and figure out ways to generate additional cash to pay off the bill each month.

 If you never implemented an expense or credit card spending policy as part of your onboarding process, take this time to create one and train your employees on how to use it effectively.
-Check out the 5 best tips to using business credit cards and how you can avoid credit card debt.

 6 | Revisit Your Employee Training Process